tomasz-chmielewski/sawmill/Readme.md

 The first line presents the global statistics and the second line presents the periodic statistics from the last 10 seconds.
 <pre>[13:25:30-        ] hits: 2971, 2xx: 751, 3xx: 748, 4xx: 759, 5xx: 713, sections: [/api: 1632, /endpoint1: 283, /: 281, /users: 281, /data: 247]
 [13:26:10-13:26:20] hits: 436, 2xx: 127, 3xx: 108, 4xx: 110, 5xx: 91, sections: [/api: 242, /users: 49, /: 43, /endpoint1: 40, /endpoint2: 31]</pre>
+* all the presented timestamps are expressed in local time zone

 Data is collected for the `Statistics:MonitoredPeriodSeconds` seconds and displayed `Statistics:ReportDelaySeconds` seconds later.
 After the statistics are displayed all subsequent requests with the timestamp lesser then the end of the last presented period will be rejected.
 Application informs about that fact by displaying a suitable message.